Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/grpc.md

 Now that the test application is running, you can create GRPC routing configuration that proxies traffic to the application:

-For gRPC over HTTP (plaintext without TLS), configuration of Kong Gateway needs to be adjusted.
+For gRPC without TLS, configuration of Kong Gateway needs to be adjusted.
 By default Kong Gateway accepts HTTP/2 traffic with TLS on port `443`.
 And HTTP/1.1 traffic on port `80`.
 To accept HTTP/2 (which is required by gRPC standard) traffic without TLS on port `80`, the configuration has to be adjusted.